 - E-bikes - Class 1, 2, and 3

 Where can I ride?
 The Motor Vehicle Use Map.

-The Motor Vehicle Use Map is a new publication which shows clearly which roads and trails are open to which type of OHV, as well as any seasonal restrictions.
+The Motor Vehicle Use Map (MVUM) shows clearly which roads and trails are open to which type of OHV, as well as any seasonal restrictions.